HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

   - Switch to the self-closing start tag state.
 - U+003D EQUALS SIGN (=)
   - Switch to the before attribute value state.
+- U+0024 DOLLAR SIGN ($)
+- U+0025 PERCENT SIGN (%)
+- U+002B PLUS SIGN (+)
+- U+002D HYPHEN-MINUS (-)
+- U+005E CIRCUMFLEX ACCENT (^)
+- U+007E TILDE (~)
+  - If the current tag token is an operation tag token and the current attribute name is an ordinary attribute name:
+    - Set the temporary buffer to the empty string.
+Append the current input character to the temporary buffer.
+    - Switch to the speical attribute operator after attribute name state.
+  - Otherwise:
+    - Treat it as per the "anything else" entry below.
 - U+003E GREATER-THAN SIGN (>)
   - Switch to the data state.
 Emit the current tag token.
 - EOF
   - This is an eof-in-tag parse error.
 Emit an end-of-file token.
 - Anything else
+  - If the current tag token is an operation tag token and the current attribute name is a preposition attribute name:
+    - Swith to the before attribute value state.
+  - Otherwise:
     - Start a new attribute in the current tag token.
 Set that attribute name and value to the empty string.
 Reconsume in the attribute name state.

+##### 3.2.5.34) Special attribute operator after attribute name state

+Consume the next input character:

+- U+003D EQUALS SIGN (=)
+  - Set the current attribute operator according to the character in the temporary buffer (only one).
+  - Switch to the before attribute name state.
+- Anything else
+  - Start a new attribute in the current tag token.
+Set that attribute name and value to the empty string.
+  - Append each of the character in the temporary buffer to the current attribute's name.
+  - Reconsume in the attribute name state.

 ##### 3.2.5.35) Before attribute value state